Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/background.md

 }
 ```

-* background-origin: defines where to paint the background: across the whole element, inside the border, or inside the padding.
+**7.background-origin:** defines where to paint the background: across the whole element, inside the border, or inside the padding.

 Let the background image start from the upper left corner of the content:
 ```html
 #example1 {